-Any traffic accident can cause injuries, but a motorcycle crash often result in serious injuries and even death for the motorcycle rider.
+Any traffic accident can cause injuries, but a motorcycle crash causes serious injuries and even death for the motorcycle rider.
 Compared to other vehicles, motorcycles offer much less overall protection.
 They are also less visible, making riders especially vulnerable out on the road.
 All it takes is one distracted or reckless driver to cause serious injuries to a motorcycle rider.

 If you or a loved one were injured or killed in a motorcycle accident, please keep reading to find out more about what your rights and options are.
 And of course, call The Dominguez Firm at 800-818-1818 for a free consultation.
 We’re available to take your call 24/7.
 We are here to help.